alex-h-stone/spring-boot-microservice-reference/README.md

   Sandbox](https://ensemble.ent.cgi.com/business/305832/serviceexcellence/Service%20Excellence%20Wiki%20Library/Sandbox.aspx))
 * Node.js and Newman, see [Installing Node.js and Newman](#installing-nodejs-and-newman)

-When the above requirements have been satisfied, to start the Pet Store microservice:
+When the above requirements have been satisfied, to start the Pet Store Microservice:

 1. Start the Wire Mock stub server:
    `./gradlew startWireMockEmbedded`